 Once margin disclosures have been provided, customers must complete and sign the margin agreement.
 This agreement contains three notable subsections:

-The hypothecation agreement has a bizarre name, but it involves pledging securities as collateral for margin loans.
-Like a home is pledged as collateral for a mortgage (if the mortgage goes unpaid, the bank owns the house), securities held in a brokerage account serve as collateral for margin loans.
-If a customer borrows money from their broker-dealer and cannot repay the loan, the broker-dealer may liquidate (sell) the securities in their account to pay off the loan.
+The hypothecation agreement authorizes the customer to pledge securities as collateral for margin loans.
+A helpful comparison is a mortgage: a home serves as collateral for a mortgage loan, and if the loan isn’t repaid, the lender can take the home.
+In a margin account, securities held in the brokerage account serve as collateral for margin loans.
+If a customer borrows money from their broker-dealer and can’t repay the loan, the broker-dealer may liquidate (sell) the securities in the account to pay off the loan.

-Broker-dealers are not banks and do not have significant amounts of cash available to lend.
-Therefore, these institutions typically rehypothecate (re-pledge) their customers’ securities to banks in return for a loan.
+Broker-dealers are not banks and typically don’t have large amounts of cash available to lend.
+As a result, they often rehypothecate (re-pledge) customers’ securities to banks in return for a loan.
 The relationship between the bank and the broker-dealer is governed by Regulation U, which allows the broker-dealer to rehypothecate securities up to 140% of the customer’s loan to the bank.
 For example, if a customer borrows $10,000 through a margin loan, the broker-dealer may rehypothecate $14,000 (140% of $10,000) of the customer’s securities to the bank as collateral for the loan.

-After rehypothecating securities to banks, broker-dealers receive and re-loan borrowed bank funds to their customers with a slightly higher interest rate.
+After rehypothecating securities to banks, broker-dealers receive bank funds and then re-loan those funds to customers at a slightly higher interest rate.
 The difference between the interest rate paid by the broker-dealer to the bank (known as the broker loan rate) and the interest rate charged to the broker-dealer’s customers is how broker-dealers make money off margin accounts.
 For example, ABC Bank charges XYZ Broker-Dealer 8% for a margin loan collateralized by rehypothecated securities owned by XYZ’s customers.
 XYZ Broker-Dealer then re-loans the funds to its customers at a 12% interest rate.
 The 4% interest rate spread is profit to the broker-dealer.

 The credit agreement contains the details of the margin loan.
-This part of the margin agreement includes how the broker-dealer calculates their margin interest, repayment schedule, and general loan terms.
+This part of the margin agreement explains how the broker-dealer calculates margin interest, the repayment schedule, and the general loan terms.

 The last part of the margin agreement is the loan consent form.
-A signature on this form allows the broker-dealer to lend a customer’s securities to other customers for short sales.
-If you recall, short sales of securities involve borrowing securities from a broker-dealer, selling them, and hopefully repurchasing the security after the price falls.
-Borrowed securities typically are obtained from other broker-dealer customers with margin accounts.
+Signing this form allows the broker-dealer to lend a customer’s securities to other customers for short sales.
+Short sales involve borrowing securities from a broker-dealer, selling them, and (ideally) repurchasing the security after the price falls.
+Borrowed securities are typically obtained from other broker-dealer customers with margin accounts.
 This occurs behind the scenes; margin customers are typically unaware of when their securities are being borrowed.

-A customer’s securities can be commingled with other customer securities when the loan consent form is signed.
-Commingling means a customer’s stocks, bonds, and other securities are be held jointly with other customer securities (e.g., Customer A’s stock is lent to Customer B’s account for a short sale).
-This cannot be done with cash accounts, as fully paid-for securities held in cash accounts must be segregated and held in safekeeping for each investor.
+When the loan consent form is signed, a customer’s securities can be commingled with other customer securities.
+Commingling means a customer’s stocks, bonds, and other securities may be held jointly with other customer securities (e.g., Customer A’s stock is lent to Customer B’s account for a short sale).
+This can’t be done with cash accounts, since fully paid-for securities held in cash accounts must be segregated and held in safekeeping for each investor.

 The loan consent form is the only part of the margin agreement the customer is not required to sign.
 However, the hypothecation and credit agreements must be signed to open a margin account.